Struct rsvg::CairoRenderer

 Sets a cancellable to be able to interrupt rendering.

-The rendering functions like render_document
+The rendering functions like render_document will normally render the whole

 SVG document tree.
 However, they can be interrupted if you set a cancellable